yochannah/carpentries.org/_posts/2019/10/2019-10-14-botswana-software-carpentry.md

-I was planning to cover more topics, for example, testing your Python code and continuous integration, based on my conversation with Professor Tshiamo Motshegwa but I had to slow do not the speed of the workshop because of the heterogeneous classroom.
+I was planning to cover more topics, for example, testing your Python code and continuous integration, based on my conversation with Professor Tshiamo Motshegwa but I had to slow down the speed of the workshop because of the heterogeneous classroom.
 On the feedback,
 learners with experience programming in other languages reported the pace was too slow